 There’s several reasons why I enjoy this cream foundation stick.
 For starters, it’s incredibly easy to apply and blend.
 Simply draw a few stripes on your cheeks and forehead, then take a brush or damp beauty sponge to blend in.
 I recommend working in light layers as it can look heavy if you layer too much product.
 Teint Idole gives me a solid medium to full coverage and leaves skin with a beautiful soft matte, skin like finish.
 It feels virtually undetectable on the skin and just looks like a second skin.

 Its wear has minimal settling into pores and it doesn’t contribute to excess oil.
 Though, if your skin does lean more towards the oily side, you may benefit from a mid-day blot or powder!
 The one thing I will say about this foundation is that it’s not super long wearing.
 I can usually get a solid 6 hours of decent wear, and paired with a gripping primer gives the best results.
-Although Lancome claims transfer-resistance, I find that it can transfer a bit, just like I saw during the review process.
+Although Lancome Teint Idole Stick Foundation claims transfer-resistance, I find that it can transfer a bit, just like I saw during the review process.

 Quick Rating Rundown